island-is/island.is/libs/application/templates/reference-template/README.md

 Applications do not support user delegations by default, however it is simple to add this feature to your application type.

 When an application supports user delegations of a specific type then a user with actor delegations of the corresponding delegation type will be prompted to choose what user they are applying for before creating a new application.
-They can choose to switch to a subject from their actor delegations and the subject will be the applicant for a new application and the actor's national id will be stored in the actors field on the application.
+They can choose to switch to a subject from their actor delegations and the subject will be the applicant for a new application and the actor's national id will be stored in the applicantActors field on the application.

 If a user should open up a drafted application where the applicant is a user they have correct delegation for the user will be prompted to switch to the correct subject.

-If another user with the correct delegation rights for the applicant should update the application they will be added to the actors list.
+If another user with the correct delegation rights for the applicant should update the application they will be added to the applicantActors list.

 Should your template require user delegation support you will need to configure the types of delegations that the application should support to the template: